 Catholic Youth Formation (CYF)

-The term “Catholic Youth Formation” (CYF) has been adopted at St. Charles to replace the more traditionally established “Confraternity of Christian Doctrine” (CCD) as the title of our religious education program for grades C4 & C5 and grades 1—11.“Catholic Youth Formation” more appropriately defines the focus of the religious education programs for today.
+The term “Catholic Youth Formation” (CYF) has been adopted at St. Charles to replace the more traditionally established “Confraternity of Christian Doctrine” (CCD) as the title of our religious education program for grades 4K & 5K and grades 1—11.“Catholic Youth Formation” more appropriately defines the focus of the religious education programs for today.
 The goal of CYF is to help develop educated faith-seekers, who are both aware of-and actively involved in their faith.
+The Catholic Formation at St. Charles is a collaborative program with St. Romans Parish.

 Catholic Formation Registration

-St Charles Borromeo Catholic Formation is now accepting registrations for the 2018-2019 program year!
-All registered St Charles Borromeo families should be receiving registration materials in the mail before April 15, 2018.
-"Early Bird" registration is due by June 1, 2018.
+St Charles Borromeo/ St Romans Collaborative Catholic Formation Program is now accepting registrations for the 2021-2022 program year!
 All registration material is also available for printing on this page (see Catholic Youth Formation Registration Forms link below).

 If you wish to enroll your family in Catholic Formation at St Charles Borromeo, please find the forms attached to the link below.
 Please print and return to the parish office: